Thursday, January 5, 2012

 A similar situation happened again just last week.
 A friend of mine questioned me when I made a shehechianu on Jerusalem artichokes, which are potato-like tubers in the sunflower family, whose harvest season just began (which I was very excited about!).
 He was doubtful whether you can say shehechianu on adamah produce.

-the idea that "we don't say shehechianu on adamah produce" shows a vast disparity between one way of seeing the world, and the way Chazal expect us to see the world.
+Now, it seems to me that the idea that "we don't say shehechianu on adamah produce" shows a vast disparity between one way of seeing the world, and the way Chazal expect us to see the world.
 It shows me how far we are removed from intimacy with our sources of food, and, in some ways, from intimacy with the Source of Life.

 Why is it such a big deal?